diyaAden/CSE3902_LOZ/README.md

 - Enemies and the player are able to clip through walls and blocks sometimes if they move in a corner or move too fast
 - Now the link cannot be damaged by the balls from dragon
 - Enemy damage now use "output" to show it is damaged, will add sprites for damaged enemy in the future
+- Handler Manager might be refactored in the future.
 - The bombed doors are already exposed when the game starts, will add functionality to expose them with bombs in the future